luyadev/luya/docs/guide/install-windows.md

 > Find the [installation Video on Youtube](https://www.youtube.com/watch?v=7StCJviSGkg) in order to help you install LUYA.

-First of all it´s mandatory to install the global `fxp/composer-asset-plugin` plugin, which is required by Yii to install bower packages via composer.
+First of all it´s mandatory to install the global `fxp/composer-asset-plugin` plugin, which is required by Yii to install bower packages via Composer.
 To install the `fxp/composer-asset-plugin` globally open your terminal and run the following command:

 ```sh
 composer global require "fxp/composer-asset-plugin:~1.4"